openSUSE/news-o-o/_posts/2013-10-08-gsoc-students-rockin-ready.markdown

 ### Project Syslog-ng Redis Destination

-TihamÃ©r Petrovics created a Redis Destination for syslog-ng.
+Tihamér Petrovics created a Redis Destination for syslog-ng.
 The project can be found at [github](https://github.com/ptichy/syslog-ng-3.4).

 The other projects that were successful were: